OfficeDev/teams-toolkit/packages/function-extension/README.md

 ## Introduction

 `TeamsFx` function extension does the following binding work for Teams app developers:
-1. Do authorization for http trigger: Http request must have Authorization header with access token, the client id of which should be in the list of `ALLOWED_APP_IDS` or equals to `CLIENT_ID` setting.
+1. Do authorization for http trigger: Http request must have Authorization header with access token, the client id of which should be in the list of `ALLOWED_APP_IDS` or equals to `M365_CLIENT_ID` setting.
 1. Refresh user access token in request header if it's about to expire.
 1. Provide user access token in `TeamsFxContext` as Azure Functions input binding.